Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 To define in simple terms, loneliness is triggered by the absence of companionship.
 If prolonged, it can cause serious harm to the well-being and mental health.

 Being a homebody, my energy comes from being alone.
-As an ambivert, I prefer a balance between social connectedness and solitude, which has made me cope with this isolating covid period.
+As an ambivert, I prefer a balance between social connectedness and solitude, which has made me cope with this isolating COVID-19 period.

 One can travel alone, eat alone, work alone, and still be at complete peace.
 Loneliness, however, hits differently.
 It can make somebody feel “odd one out” as they feel a lack of emotional support.